ch5i/mediagrabber/README.md

 # MediaGrabber
-MediaGrabber is a commandline tool intended to run as a scheduled task which collects photos/videos from different source directories into a target directory, renames them by their EXIF create date and stores them in a folder structure based on the their creation dates - while keeping records of sources and target files in an index file (database) to speed up things for the next runs.
+MediaGrabber is a commandline tool intended to run as a scheduled task which collects photos/videos from different source directories into a target directory, renames them by their EXIF create date and stores them in a folder structure based on their creation dates - while keeping records of sources and target files in an index file (database) to speed up things for the following runs.

 ## Usage / Command line Options
 The following commandline options and flags control the tool's behavior